Ever notice how people respond to challenges in two completely different ways?

 1/20 pic.twitter.com/8vPSbj4lKF

-Your Goal #1 in any competitive field is to develop a sustainable edge.
-High agency is that edge, and here's why:
+Your goal in any competitive field is to develop a sustainable edge.
+High agency is that edge.

-- Reality is negotiable (to a point).
+Reality is negotiable.
 Most "impossibilities" are merely strong preferences or untested assumptions.

-- Most people default to low agency.
-When faced with obstacles, humans naturally tend to accept limitations rather than challenge them.
+Most people default to low agency.
+When faced with obstacles, humans naturally accept limitations rather than challenge them.

-- Complex systems reward the proactive.
-Markets, businesses, and careers all have (not-so-) hidden leverage points that passive participants never discover.
+Complex systems reward the proactive.
+Markets, businesses, and careers all have hidden leverage points that passive participants never discover.

-The math is simple: in environments where most players accept default paths, those who consistently seek non-obvious solutions gain the asymmetric advantage.
+The math is simple: in environments where most players accept default paths, those who consistently seek non-obvious solutions gain an asymmetric advantage.

 Building high agency isn't accidental.
-It's not something you're born with.
+You're not born with it.

 Extreme Ownership as Default